 - Host connected to a Storage Array via a Fibre Channel I/O path - Management station connected through the Ethernet network to the host to manage the Storage Array controllers - 2.
-Continue to "Preparing for a Network Installation".
+Continue to "Preparing for a Network Installation" on page 13.

-Figure 2-3 Example - Network Using Directly and Host-Agent Managed Storage Arrays
+Figure 2-3 Network Using Directly and Host-Agent Managed Storage Arrays